Slemmie/rn/README.md

 # rn
-script for testing any program against any checker
+script for testing the execution time, output against checkers/other programs, etc. of any program